Baba Khanjar

-Baba Khanjar (باباخنجر) (Note: Also romanized as Bābā Khanjar) is a village in Shirin Su Rural District of Shirin Su District, Kabudarahang County, Hamadan province, Iran.
+Baba Khanjar (باباخنجر) (Note: Also romanized as Bābā Khanjar) is a village in Shirin Su Rural District of Shirin Su District in Kabudarahang County, Hamadan province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 1,669 in 336 households.
 The following census in 2011 counted 1,690 people in 464 households.
-The 2016 census measured the population of the village as 1,494 people in 420 households.
-It was the most populous village in its rural district.
+The 2016 census measured the population of the village as 1,494 people in 420 households, the most populous in its rural district.